ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

     :returns: :data:`xref` of the created OCG.
 Use as entry for `oc` parameter in supporting objects.

     .. note:: Multiple OCGs with identical parameters may be created.
 This will not cause problems.
-Garbage option 3 of :meth:`Document.save` will get rid of any duplicates.
+Garbage option 3 of :meth:`Document.Save` will get rid of any duplicates.

   .. method:: ApplyCss(string css, bool append = true)